Skip to content

 The compressive dressing is removed the next day and replaced with a light elastic band.
 The staples or sutures are removed between seven and ten days.
 Swelling peaks around the second or third day and then decreases progressively.
 Bruises (purple spots) may appear on the forehead and eyelids, resolving in ten to fourteen days.

 Most patients are presentable for social activities between ten and fourteen days.
-Makeup can be used carefully to camouflage residual bruises.
+Makeup can be used carefully to conceal residual bruises.
 Avoid direct sun exposure, intense physical exercise, and any activity that increases pressure in the head.

 The result gradually refines.
 Subtle residual swelling continues to subside, scars mature and become practically invisible within the hair.
 Scalp sensitivity returns gradually.
 During this period, the final result begins to consolidate.